Adobe Certifications and Certificates

 Adobe certification time can vary based on a few factors.
 According to Adobe’s Solution Partner Program, there are three certification levels: Professional, Expert, and Master.
 Each of these certifications requires a specific test, which you can take after completing varying levels of experience.
 Let’s look at each of these tests below to gauge which is right for you:

 • Professional: Requires 0-12 months of experience and costs $125 without discount vouchers or $83 with them.
-Like all three of these credentials, Professional comes right from Adobe.
+Like the other two credentials, Professional certification is awarded directly by Adobe.

 • Expert: Requires 1-3 years of experience and costs $225 without vouchers and $150 with them.
 This higher-grade credential can help you stand out more effectively in the job market.